Shannon's Channel Capacity for LLM Prompts: A DSP Approach to Token Cost

 - The task to perform (one sentence)

 That is the SINC-2 6-band format I use in production.
-It is engineered to maximize SNR for the LLM channel.
-A typical "natural" prompt that runs 600 tokens compresses to 180 tokens of SINC-2 with no quality loss — often quality improvement, because the structured format also reduces ambiguity.
+It is built to maximize SNR for the LLM channel.
+A typical “natural” prompt that runs 600 tokens compresses to 180 tokens of SINC-2 with no loss in quality.
+Often the quality goes up, because the structured format also removes ambiguity.

 Nyquist Sampling Applied to Prompts

-Shannon's older sibling, the Nyquist sampling theorem, states that you must sample a signal at twice its highest frequency to reconstruct it faithfully.
-Sample below Nyquist and you get aliasing — the high-frequency content folds back into the low-frequency band as noise that cannot be removed.
+The Nyquist sampling theorem says you must sample a signal at twice its highest frequency to rebuild it faithfully.
+Sample below Nyquist and you get aliasing.
+The high-frequency content folds back into the low-frequency band as noise you cannot remove.

-The same applies to prompts.
-Critical instructions need sufficient repetition (samples) to ensure the model picks them up reliably.
-Sub-Nyquist sampling — mentioning a constraint once in a long prompt — produces aliasing: the model intermittently misses the constraint, and the missed cases look like random failures.
-The fix is not to add MORE noise.
+The same idea applies to prompts.
+Critical instructions need enough repetition so the model picks them up reliably.
+Mentioning a constraint once in a long prompt is sub-Nyquist sampling.
+The model intermittently misses it.
+The failures look random.
+The fix is not to add more noise.
 It is to increase the sample rate of the critical signal: repeat the constraint at the right intervals, in the right format.

 From a wiki synthesis I built mapping DSP to context-window engineering: "Token sampling rate in context windows.
 Sample too rarely → miss signal.
 Too often → waste budget.
 Token-Nyquist agent IS this theorem applied to text."